Akand-Farhana/Excel-Dashboard/README.md

 # Excel-Dashboard
-This is an excel interactive dashboard
+This project showcases my Excel expertise, where I've created an interactive sales dashboard in Excel.